awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

    1. For **S3 bucket**, choose your Amazon S3 bucket\.

    1. \(Optional\) For **S3 folder path prefix**, type a file path prefix for the files stored in your Amazon S3 bucket\.
 If you don't specify a prefix, then RDS creates your DB instance using all of the files and folders in the root folder of the S3 bucket\.
 If you do specify a prefix, then RDS creates your DB instance using the files and folders in the S3 bucket where the path for the file begins with the specified prefix\.
-For example, suppose that you store your backup files on S3 in a sub\-folder named backups, and you have multiple sets of backup files, each in its own directory \(gzip\_backup1, gzip\_backup2, and so on\.\) In this case, you specify a prefix of backups/gzip\_backup1 to restore from the files in the gzip\_backup1 folder\.
+For example, suppose that you store your backup files on S3 in a subfolder named backups, and you have multiple sets of backup files, each in its own directory \(gzip\_backup1, gzip\_backup2, and so on\)\.
+In this case, you specify a prefix of backups/gzip\_backup1 to restore from the files in the gzip\_backup1 folder\.

    1. For **Create a new role**, choose **Yes** to create a new IAM role in your account, or choose **No** to select an existing IAM role\.